Woudy7/math/README.md

 # math
-Goofy site to get unneeded formulas for numbers
+Goofy site to get unnecessarily complicated equations for numbers